scottopdendries/project-4/references/README.md

 ## TO DO

 LIVE SERVER
-main/index.html?
+On Load (Scott) - main/index.html?
 Or move index.html out of folder?

 MAIN
-Search (Raymond) - Change header to what was searched, or have text become hidden.
+Search (Ja'far) - On search, have the header show what was searched, or have text become hidden.
-Filter (Ja'far/Fabio) - A to Z filter (still being used?)
-Filter (Ja'far) - Disappear upon click
-Images (Scott) - Adjust images to look like the Figma file.
-Phone view (Ja'far) - Nav bar set up and grid display.
+Filter(Ja'far) - Have the menu disappear upon clicking on one of the options.

 DETAILS
-Nav (Ja'far) - have logo be set as anchor for home page Search Bar/Filter (All) - Is this necessary for the details page?
-Scaling (Scott/Raymond) - Poster image and middle (red) section display Text Opacity (Scott) - Fix text to not be transparent Search (Raymond) - Populate page on search
-Phone view (Raymond) - Set details phone screen to show poster image instead of backdrop image
+Search (All) - Page not populating when using the non-main API.
+Trailers (Fabio) - Not stopping when video tab is closed.
+Trailers (Fabio) - Full screen not operational - should we have the trailer screen be larger to compensate?

-OPTIONAL (Once everything else is wrapping up) Trailers
+OPTIONAL (Once everything else is wrapping up) Additional Filters
-Additional Filters
 Sign-in/Create account page